8th (Lucknow) Cavalry Brigade: History

 In September 1914, the brigade was mobilized as the 8th (Lucknow) Cavalry Brigade and assigned to the 1st Indian Cavalry Division.
-With the division, it departed Bombay on 16 October 1914 and landed at Marseilles on 7 November.
+With the division, it departed Bombay on 16 October 1914 and landed at Marseille on 7 November.
 However, the brigade did not reach the Front until 8–10 December due to horse sickness.
 While in France, the brigade was known by its geographical rather than numerical designation so as to avoid confusion with the British 8th Cavalry Brigade also serving on the Western Front at the same time.

 Other than the Battle of Cambrai when it helped to hold the German counter-attack, it was not involved in battle.
 Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
 They would hold the line, or act as Pioneers; such parties were designated as the Lucknow Battalion.